temuulens/take-home-assignment/README.md

 - [x] On average, 10,000 users should be able to connect without interruption
   - Load tested using Artillery.js
   - Test report attached: /webchat-loadtest/result.json.html
+  - We can optimize this buy horizontal scale & using redis pub sub instead websocket service
 - [ ] Approximately 1,000,000 chat messages included
   - Chat history is paginated with 100 messages per block, eliminating the need for this task
 - [x] A 3-month cost analysis has been conducted